patrickgrey/patrickgrey/source/_posts/2017/12/post.1.md

 0.0.3 Firebase hosting
-0.0.4 Continuous Dev Accessibility and performance audits
+0.0.4 Continuous Dev Accessibility and performance audits 0.0.5 Add search posts function

-Future posts will be shorter and more focusses.
+Future posts will be shorter and more focussed.
 Sherry allowing.

 The Source code for all this nonsense is here: [https://github.com/patrickgrey/patrickgrey](https://github.com/patrickgrey/patrickgrey)